Xenwar/xoredLinkedLists/README.md

 # xoredLinkedLists
-This project tries to solve a xored linked list problem.
 The first part solves specific task, searching.
 The second part solves more generic problem, building the next pointer and comparing it with reference values. i.e. Searching is a specific problem of calculating pointers.

 As discussed above, the are two versions.